sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the validation module to display the validation error associated with hidden fields.
 * Modifies the DS fields in the Developer and Platinum plugin versions.
 * Modifies the Stripe Checkout add-on to prevent it affects the WooCommerce integration add-on.

-= 5.2.27 =

-* Modifies the left and right-aligned labels.
-* Modifies the ACTIVATEFIELD, IGNOREFIELD, SHOWFIELD, and HIDEFIELD operations to avoid ambiguities when multiple forms are inserted on the page.